vivaria/edisonrul.ing/docs/source/cards/a/alien-overlord.md

 ### Card Rulings

-●While you control 2 different monsters with the same ② effect, a battling monster with 1 A-Counter will lose 600 ATK/DEF.
+*   While you control 2 different monsters with the same ② effect, a battling monster with 1 A-Counter will lose 600 ATK/DEF.